 What causes Digital Eye Strain?

 Computer screens emit blue light.
-At high doses it can permanently damage the eyes, but research has shown that devices emit very low doses that can’t damage our eyes (even with long-term exposure).
+At high doses, it can permanently damage the eyes, but research has shown that computer devices emit very low doses that can’t damage our eyes (even with long-term exposure).
 However, eyestrain still plagues some of us from time to time.